 Mock¶

 In this chapter, we will test the CLI.
-For this,
+To do

-we will use the mock package, which has
+this, we will use the mock library, which

-been delivered as part of the Python standard library under the name
+has been included as part of the standard Python library since Python 3.3 under

 Example¶